PyWavelets/pywt/doc/source/index.rst

   * 1D, 2D and nD Forward and Inverse Discrete Wavelet Transform (DWT and IDWT)
   * 1D, 2D and nD Multilevel DWT and IDWT
-  * 1D and 2D Stationary Wavelet Transform (Undecimated Wavelet Transform)
+  * 1D, 2D and nD Stationary Wavelet Transform (Undecimated Wavelet Transform)
   * 1D and 2D Wavelet Packet decomposition and reconstruction
   * 1D Continuous Wavelet Transform
   * Computing Approximations of wavelet and scaling functions